pks9862728888/Secret_message_encoder_decoder/README.md

 This script encodes message visually by letters in picture, and subsequently renames the picture by randomly generated numbers.
 By deleting the extension, adding fake extension, and ultimately by hiding the individual character files; the message is encoded.

 ## Execution instructions
--For encoding message only alphanumeric characters, blank space and dot(.) are allowed.
+- For encoding message only alphanumeric characters, blank space and dot(.) are allowed.
--For decoding message the message folder should be placed in the folder from where the script is run for automatic detection of the Encoded messages folder.
+- For decoding message the message folder should be placed in the folder from where the script is run for automatic detection of the Encoded messages folder.
 Else you will have to manually mention the location of encoded messages folder.

 ### Working of Encoder.py
 - First user is prompted to enter a message.